-Teacher's assess not only children's finished pieces, but there progress throughout the whole process, taking into consideration their creativity, their knowledge of the specific area they are exploring and the actual skills they have used.
-Children should be able to look back at previous pieces of art they have created and identify progress they have made with taught skills and the positive impact it has had on their latest creation.
-They have the foundations and a basic understanding of how to further develop skills less known to them, should they ever develop an interest in their lives.
+Teachers assess not only children's finished pieces, but their progress throughout the whole process, taking into consideration their creativity, their knowledge of the specific area they are exploring and the actual skills they have used.
+Children should be able to look back at previous pieces of music they have created and identify progress they have made with taught skills and the positive impact it has had on their latest creation.